 And even with an exercise like the squat, you’re not getting much hamstring activity anyway.

 In a Japanese study that assessed muscle growth after ten weeks of squatting, MRI scans revealed that unlike the quads, which grew by around 5 percent, the hamstrings hadn’t changed in size at all .

 In other words, even if you’re doing plenty of squats, you’ll still need to include some direct hamstring work in your training program.

 Leg extensions are often slammed as being “bad for your knees” or “useless for building muscle.”

 While they certainly have the potential to be bad for your knees if they’re not done properly, they’re also a very useful way to develop your quads.

-Of course, there will be times when the leg extension isn’t appropriate, such as in the early stages of a program designed to rehab an injured ACL, or if it just bothers your knees.
+There will be times when the leg extension isn’t appropriate, such as in the early stages of a program designed to rehab an injured ACL, or if it just bothers your knees.

-But if you want to build bigger quads, there’s no good reason why the leg extension can’t form of a training program designed to do exactly that.
+But if you want to build bigger quads, there’s no good reason why the leg extension can’t form part of a training program designed to do exactly that.

-If you're fed up spending hours in the gym with nothing to show for it, then check out The Muscle Building Cheat Sheet.
+If you're overwhelmed and confused by all the conflicting advice out there, then check out The Muscle Building Cheat Sheet.